Onnit’s Alpha Brain is Problematic AF!

 Having been the internet’s smart drug dealer for the better part of the decade, I have some experience dealing with Onnit and without getting into too many sordid details I think they may be doing too many psychedelics there in Austin!
 My experience with them was of the organized irresponsibility that characterizes large bureaucratic organizations and companies.
 Usually, how a company does one thing is how it does everything.
 My experience with various departments of Onnit furthers my suspicion of their products’ quality assurance.

-If you watch just a few of the podcasts that they produce you’ll see that they really embrace a lot of postmodern pseudo-social science and wuwu new age spirituality.
-Which is good for marketing I’m sure but this really doesn’t seem like very appropriate corporate cultural for the rigorous endeavor of creating scientifically-backed health products.
+If you watch just a few of the podcasts that they produce you’ll see that they embrace a lot of postmodern pseudo-social science and wuwu new age spirituality.
+This is good for marketing I’m sure but this doesn’t seem like a very appropriate corporate culture for the rigorous endeavor of creating scientifically-backed health products.

 The Cost Question